-Private hospitals in India are generally more in line with standards Western expats are used to.
-While there are many private facilities in cities like Bengaluru, Delhi and Mumbai, expats should research to find out which of their local healthcare providers best suits their needs.
+Private hospitals can be used in non-emergencies for most medical needs, including regular check-ups and consultations.
+While there are many private facilities in cities such as Bengaluru, Delhi and Mumbai, expats should research to find out which of their local healthcare providers best suits their needs.

-Health insurance in India
+Health insurance for expats in India